Information updated February 2020

 OHMs, ATVs, and snowmobiles

-Recreational fires are allowed if they meet with city guidelines.
+Recreational fires are allowed if they are within city guidelines.
 Please check with city hall before burning.

 Dog and cat licenses